olincollege/mao-run/README.md

 * Keeping our game captivating at its core is the random key assignment function.
 Written using Python’s [random](https://docs.python.org/3/library/random.html) library.
 The function would assign each of the 4 different user inputs: `pygame.K_UP` `pygame.K_DOWN` `pygame.K_LEFT` `pygame.K_RIGHT` to each obstacle for every new instance of the game.
 To proceed with the game, the player is expected to fail the first few times to figure out which key corresponds to which obstacle,

 #### RANDOM SPEED CHANGES
-* **New Feature** When players start to understand the game’s implied logic and assignments, some complain that the game begins to feel slow and rather _boring_.
+* **NEW FEATURE** When players start to understand the game’s implied logic and assignments, some complain that the game begins to feel slow and rather _boring_.
 As a team, we value our consumers’ interests and concerns.
-Case in point, in response to the aforementioned feedback, we promptly deliver a new feature: *RANDOM SPEED CHANGES*.
+Case in point, in response to the aforementioned feedback, we promptly deliver a new feature: **RANDOM SPEED CHANGES**.
-As you, the player, get to a certain level of proficiency in maneuvering the game, *RANDOM SPEED CHANGES* will be called into action, keeping you on your toes by randomly speeding up the impending obstacles.
+As you, the player, get to a certain level of proficiency in maneuvering the game, **RANDOM SPEED CHANGES** will be called into action, keeping you on your toes by randomly speeding up the impending obstacles.

 ## Try it yourself!